gdamjan/marnet-dns/README.rst

 ============

 Crawls and scrapes the web-site of Marnet_.
-The MarNET Network Information Center (MARNET-MIC) is the registrar for the .mk domain.
+The MarNET Network Information Center (MARNET-NIC) is the registrar for the .mk domain.

 .. _Marnet: http://dns.marnet.net.mk/registar.php